[BoDD logo]

 Liquidambar L.

-Storax obtained from Liquidambar species is a gum-resin which contains cinnamic acid and its esters, styrene, and vanillin (Naves & Mazuyer 1947, Igolen 1973).
+Storax obtained from Liquidambar L. species is a gum-resin which contains cinnamic acid and its esters, styrene, and vanillin (Naves & Mazuyer 1947, Igolen 1973).
 It is a constituent of Compound Benzoin Tincture BPC and other pharmaceuticals used externally.
 When rubbed on the skin, storax may cause irritation and whealing (Greenberg & Lester 1954).

-Fragrance material samples of styrax asiatic, styrax oil, and styrax USP.
-Honduras did not evoke phototoxicity (Forbes et al. 1977).
+Fragrance material samples of styrax asiatic, styrax oil, and styrax USP Honduras did not evoke phototoxicity (Forbes et al. 1977).

 Liquidambar styraciflua L.